mjlearn13/mjlearn13/README.md

 # Hi there 👋 I am Manmeet Johal.

-## I'm a Front-End Developer.
+## I'm a Frontend Developer.

-- 🔭 I’m currently looking for my first role as a Front-End Developer.
+- 🔭 I’m currently looking for my first role as a Frontend Developer.
-- 🌱 I’m currently learning Markdown.
+- 🌱 I’m currently learning Markdown, Typescript, Unit Testing with Jasmine.
 - 👯 I’m looking to collaborate on interesting projects as a developer.
 - 📫 How to reach me: mjlearn13@gmail.com